yvandb/yvandb.github.io/baking/pate_sablee.md

 Vanille | some
 Salt | pinch
 Lemon zest | 1 optional instead of vanille
+Almond powder | instead of some of the flour

 ## Steps
 - mix flour and butter